MANAGING PROJECT PARAMETERS

 As Stephen Covey advises, the potential for success in any project is greatly enhanced if you “begin with the end in mind.”
 Professional transcription services will give as much attention to the end-user as they will to the quality of the materials with which they will be working.
 The quality of the audio or video files will present limitations in the level of accuracy that can be achieved, but the quality of the speaker or presenter can direct you to other options.

 For example, a nervous, ill-prepared, or easily-distracted speaker may wander off-topic, lose his or her place, or pepper the presentation with “umm’s,” “aah’s,” and extended pauses.
 Requesting a verbatim transcription to capture all of those is probably not needed, and a good transcription vendor would make that recommendation.

 In contrast, transcriptions of podcasts that are available for download on the podcast site so that listeners can read along with the audio and make notations would need to be verbatim.
 The shorter length of these recordings would make this economically feasible.

-It is common for time and budgetary restrictions to drive any vendor contract.
-However, for professional transcription services, the needs of the end user or consumer of the material should always factor into the final decision.
+It is common for the time and budgetary restrictions to drive any vendor contract.
+However, for professional transcription services, the needs of the end-user or consumer of the material should always factor into the final decision.
 Working with a vendor that offers verbatim transcription without charging a premium can have a very positive impact on your project budget.